What is smoky tea?

 China Keemun is the other traditional component in Russian Caravan tea blends.
 This Chinese black tea is smoky and toasty, with notes of tobacco and a dry finish.
-Grown in China's Anhui Province, our China Keemun has a beautiful reddish amber color and a medium body.
+Grown in China's Anhui Province, our Keemun tea has a beautiful reddish amber color and a medium body.

 3. Vietnamese Golden Tips Black Tea

 While many classic black teas come from China or India, unique and highly sought after teas are grown throughout Asia, including countries like Nepal, Taiwan, and Vietnam.
 Vietnamese Golden Tips is a stellar example of a premium Vietnamese tea, with a dry, moderately astringent character and a slightly sweet taste with notes of burnt sugar, caramel, and smoke.

 If you’re looking for a Lapsang-inspired blend, but don’t want to be overwhelmed by the smokiness of straight Lapsang, then Santa Fe Sage is a wonderful choice.
 This original blend combines Lapsang Souchong black tea, Nilgiri black tea, anise seed, juniper berries, white sage, and cinnamon for an intensely aromatic, slightly smoky tea that embodies the spirit of Santa Fe.

 5. Russian Caravan Tea